George Low (Medal of Honor): Biography

 Low's official Medal of Honor citation reads:

 For jumping overboard from the U.S.S.
 Tennessee at New Orleans, La., 15 February 1881, and sustaining, until picked up by a boat's crew, N. P. Petersen, gunner's mate, who had fallen overboard.

+Low died on March 2, 1912 and is buried on St. Michael's Cemetery in East Elmhurst, New York.